Los Super Reyes: 2007–2008: Kumbia Kings Controversy and El Regreso de los Reyes

 Many members of Kumbia All Starz, Kingz One, and Los Super Reyes were formerly together as Kumbia Kings, which had much success but unfortunately, this was bittersweet for the group amidst the controversy and love/hate relationship between the co-producers of Kumbia Kings, A.B.
 Quintanilla and Cruz Martínez, as well as the other members and ex-members of the group.
 A.B.
 Quintanilla, the founder of Kumbia Kings, left the group and early in the summer of 2006 formed Los Kumbia All Starz.

 Cruz Martínez continued with the other half of Los Kumbia Kings until he decided to change the name of the group he now headed to Los Super Reyes.
-Many of the members of the Kumbia Kings opted to stay with Cruz and released their first album as Los Super Reyes in August 2007.
+Many of the members of the Kumbia Kings opted to stay with Cruz and released their first album, El Regreso de los Reyes, as Los Super Reyes in August 2007.
+The album reached number 3 on the US Billboard Top Latin Albums chart and number 1 on the US Billboard Regional Mexican Albums chart.
 Their first single, titled "Muévelo" has topped Latin radio airwaves in the United States as well as Latin America.

 A.B.
 Quintanilla successfully petitioned Mexican courts to claim the naming rights to "Los Kumbia Kings", though there really was not much opposition.
 As fellow Kumbia Kings founder Cruz Martínez never pursued litigation to retain or share the naming rights with Quintanilla.
 The name "Los Kumbia Kings" is retired according to Quintanilla, though rumors persist that "Los Kumbia Kings" will resurface at a later date with new band members.

-In May 2008, Cruz Martínez once again faced controversy but this time with lead singer Nando, and it led to Nando leaving the band and making his own band called Nando y Solja Kingz, and Robbie would also leave Los Super Reyes to join him.
-After Nando left, rumors started that Pee Wee might join the band.
-Cruz Martínez offered Pee Wee if he wanted to join the band, but Pee Wee said no, because he wanted to be a solo singer.
+On March 28, 2008, Cruz Martínez once again faced controversy but this time with lead singer Nando, and it led to Nando leaving the band and making his own band called Nando y Solja Kingz, and Robbie would also leave Los Super Reyes to join him.
+After Nando left, rumors started in early May that Pee Wee, former Kumbia Kings and Kumbia All Starz member, might join the band.
+Cruz Martínez offered Pee Wee if he wanted to join the band that same month, but Pee Wee declined due to his desire to become a solo singer.
 Cruz Martínez then told Pee Wee that the door was always open for him if he ever wanted to join Los Super Reyes.

 Los Super Reyes after their huge success on the debut album have continue to tour all Latin America and for the first time in King history will be headed to Japan in October 2008 and Spain in November 2008 due to international hit "Muévelo" which has also certified the group for platinum and gold record sales between the United States and Mexico.
 The group is again expected to release another very anticipated studio album early 2009.